 Thursday, May 21, 2020

-Cassandra Hall (DPT Class of 2023) keeps track of each day’s tasks on Excel spreadsheets.
+Cassandra Hall (’23 DPT) keeps track of each day’s tasks on Excel spreadsheets.
 Her closet is organized by color.

-So she was not fazed by her latest National Guard assignment, to an 80-person team that transformed McCormick Place Convention Center into a temporary hospital for 3,000 Covid-19 patients.
+So she was not fazed by her National Guard assignment to an 80-person team that transformed McCormick Place Convention Center into a temporary hospital for 3,000 Covid-19 patients.

-“It was definitely right up my alley,” says Hall, who was just promoted from airman first class to senior airman in the Air National Guard.
+“It was definitely right up my alley,” says Hall, who was recently promoted from airman first class to senior airman in the Air National Guard.

 Hall’s experience helping her father build houses proved useful as Guard members unloaded, unboxed and assembled furniture, including 3,000 chairs and 2,500 beds—some carried upstairs by hand because of building requirements.
-They placed beds, mattresses, chairs, pillows, trash cans and personal hygiene kits in each patient pod.
+They placed beds, mattresses, chairs, pillows, trash cans and personal hygiene kits in each section.

 They completed one section, then redid it after orders changed.
 They worked 17-hour days, but they met their deadlines.

-Then they were told to take most of it down.
+Then they were told to take it down.